TYPO3-extensions/rx_shariff/Documentation/General/Index.rst

 	:width: 400px
 	:alt: Shariff Screenshot

-More information about Shariff in general can be found here: https://github.com/heiseonline/shariff
+More information about Shariff in general can be found `on github <https://github.com/heiseonline/shariff>`_.

 Provided components